Healthy digestion is one of my favorite health topics and high fiber foods is how to boost your digestions.

 Here are some of the best high fiber foods and suggested high fiber recipes so you can get these foods into your daily diet and get things moving along.
 All fiber content information is from the USDA database, with additional nutritional information from World’s Healthiest Foods.

+But first, water.
 OK, not a food.
 But perhaps the most important way to improve your digestion, water helps move things along in your digestive track and keeps everything cleaned out.
 If you are constipated more often than not, you probably need to add more fiber to your diet with the foods below, but also increase your intake of water.
 And by water, I mean water– not juice, coffee, tea or soda.
 Extra water is super important if you start adding high fiber foods and supplements into your diet.
 Too much fiber and not enough water leads to bloating and constipation because the stool cannot move properly in the bowels.

 1. Chia seeds